 How is the Help to Save bonus paid?

 The first bonus is paid at the end of the second year, and will be 50% of the highest balance saved.
-So if you saved the maximum £50 every month at the end of the two years you’d have saved £1200.
+For example, if you saved the maximum £50 every month, at the end of the two years you’d have saved £1,200.
 Your bonus would be 50% of that - £600.

 However, if you withdraw all the money you save after two years and then carry on saving, you won’t get a bonus in year four because your highest balance would never go over £1,200.